Here's how much Cristiano Ronaldo will cost Fantasy Premier League managers

 The official page for the FPL announced on Friday that the former Real Madrid star would have his price confirmed when personal terms were agreed and a deal was 100% rubber stamped.

-On Monday morning, well respected Italian journalist Fabrizio Romano confirmed the forward had now passed his medical at the club and agreed a two-year deal that would see him commit to United until 2023.
+On Monday morning, well respected Italian journalist Fabrizio Romano confirmed the forward had now passed his medical at the club and agreed a two-year deal that would see him commit to United until 2023, and now Manchester United have confirmed the deal is 100% complete.

 So, what price will CR7 be when he is added to the FPL?